-Green Party Councillor Confesses to "Dickens Racist" Graffiti - Guido Fawkes
+Green Party Activist and Former Councillor Confesses to "Dickens Racist" Graffiti - Guido Fawkes

-Green Party Councillor and former Westminster candidate Ian Driver has confessed to a spate of Black Lives Matter-inspired graffiti across Thanet, targeting Charles Dickens, whom he describes as “an extreme racist”.
-The councillor confessed to the crimes on his personal blog, along with photos of him carrying out the acts.
+Green Party activist and former Councillor and Westminster candidate, Ian Driver, has confessed to a spate of Black Lives Matter-inspired graffiti across Thanet, targeting Charles Dickens, whom he describes as “an extreme racist”.
+Confessing to the crimes on his personal blog, along with photos of him carrying out the acts.

 The Green graffiti artist also targeted a plaque dedicated to the blackface minstrel Uncle Mack.